upbound/platform-ref-azure/README.md

 The other option is installing UXP into a Kubernetes cluster you manage using `up`, which is the official CLI for interacting with Upbound Cloud and Universal Crossplane (UXP).

-There are multiple ways to [install up](https://cloud.upbound.io/docs/cli/#install-script), including Homebrew and Linux packages.
+There are multiple ways to [install up cli](https://cloud.upbound.io/docs/cli/#install-script), including Homebrew and Linux packages.

 ```console